shubham9411/blog/_posts/2014-06-04-using-monit-to-get-email-alert-on-unauthorized-login.md

 ---
 layout: post
-title: "Using Monit to send email alert on unauthorized login"
+title: "Using Monit to get email alert on unauthorized login"
 tldr: Apart from process monitoring, monit can also send alert messages on certain events.
-This feature can be used to get notifiec whenever someone logs into your unix/linux server
+This feature can be used to get notified whenever someone logs into your unix/linux server
 modified: 2014-06-04 09:57:11 +0530
 category: technology
 tags: [ssh, monit, alert]